- 4-year program (established 1951)

 Women's Intensive Care Unit (WICU)

-Women’s ICU is 5 bed unit for high acuity patients located adjacent to L&D. This unit is for the most critically ill patients – including those with antepartum/postpartum/postoperative complications.
-In the past, these patients would be transferred to medical or surgical ICU at ORMC.
-This unit facilitates active involvement by our resident and attending physicians.
+Another unique aspect of our program is the WICU.
+The Women’s ICU is a 5 bed unit for high acuity patients located adjacent to L&D. This unit is for the most critically ill patients – including those with antepartum, postpartum or postoperative complications.
+Over the past 18 months, this area is where we have also provided care for our patients who were critically ill due to COVID-19.
+In the past, these patients would be transferred to the medical or surgical ICU at OHORMC (across the street from WPH).
+The WICU has allowed many of these patients remain at WPH and facilitates active involvement by our resident and attending physicians.
 We have the assistance of the OB/GYN subspecialists (MFM, Gyn Oncology) and the medical/surgical critical care teams as needed.
-The result is the ability for residents to be involved in the care of their patients for the entirety of their hospitalization and allowing tremendous educational opportunities.
+The result is the ability for residents to be involved in the care of their critically ill patients for the entirety of their hospitalization and allowing tremendous educational opportunities, especially critical care topics.

-Gyn surgical floor has 8 surgical suites, and 3 robots (2 with teaching consoles).
+The Gyn surgical floor has 8 surgical suites, and 3 robots (2 with teaching consoles).
 All routes of surgical management are explored to provide the best care for our patients, including vaginal, laparoscopic (robotic and straight laparoscopy), and open cases.
 Orlando Health Winnie Palmer Hospital has been designated as a Center of Excellence for Minimally Invasive Gynecological Surgery.
+Residents operate with both faculty attendings, as well as private practice physicians from the community.
+Additional Urogynecology faculty has been added to increase resident experience with vaginal cases.

 - Over 4200 gynecology cases